 LEARN MORE ABOUT THIS BOOK HERE

-SHARE THIS ARTICLE: Please feel free to share this article on Facebook, in Forums, or with any Clubs you participate in.
-You can copy and paste this link to share: http://www.cartechbooks.com/techtips/fuel-system-math-in-racing-engine-design/
+SHARE THIS ARTICLE: Please feel free to share this post on Facebook Groups or Forums/Blogs you read.
+You can use the social sharing buttons to the left, or copy and paste the website link: https://www.cartechbooks.com/blogs/techtips/fuel-system-math-in-racing-engine-design

 Brake specific fuel consumption (BSFC) is frequently misunderstood.
 Many people mistakenly believe that it is an indicator of rich or lean fuel mixtures, but it is actually a measure of efficiency that indicates how well the engine uses the fuel it burns.
 More specifically, it is the rate in pounds of fuel per horsepower per hour that a given engine consumes to make power.
 There is a range of optimum efficiency for most engines, and BSFC defines that range.